seanbreckenridge/tts/README.md

    -h           Prints this help message and exits
    -v VOICE     Change the voice used for TTS
    -l           List available voices
-   -d FILENAME  Download the .ogg file to FILENAME.ogg [default] -p           Instead of downloading, print the audio URL
+   -d FILENAME  Download the .mpeg file to FILENAME.mpeg [default] -p           Instead of downloading, print the audio URL

+Disclaimer: Not affiliated with or endorsed by StreamLabs
 ```

 ## Install